tradingeconomics/notebooks/README.md

 ## Going further

 Fork this repository if you want to store your changes and experiment without affecting the original project.
-Then pull your forked repository into your Jupyter instance. ``` git clone https://github.com/{YourGitHubUsername}/notebooks ```
+Then pull your forked repository into our Jupyter instance or into your local computer.
+Consider the special key jupyter:jupyter unlocks most of the data but is set to only work in our web-based interface. ``` git clone https://github.com/{YourGitHubUsername}/notebooks ```

 ![Alt Text](https://camo.githubusercontent.com/947ed1dba840e1c2b6605bcf1507c1a4e1b9642be3696323ff387cbc15e70edf/687474703a2f2f692e737461636b2e696d6775722e636f6d2f6c72346d6c2e706e67)